DjangoGirls/tutorial/en/deploy/README.md

 Here's another thing that's different between your own computer and the server: it uses a different database.
 So the user accounts and posts can be different on the server and on your computer.

-We can initialise the database on the server just like we did the one on your own computer, with `migrate` and `createsuperuser`:
+We can initialize the database on the server just like we did the one on your own computer, with `migrate` and `createsuperuser`:

     (myvenv) $ python manage.py migrate